Oak are adapting to maintain high-quality client service across operational jurisdictions

 During a time of unprecedented uncertainty, businesses such as Oak are adapting quickly to maintain high-quality client service across their operational jurisdictions.
-In the latest eprivateclient Guernsey Report, Paul Schreibke, managing director of Oak in Guernsey, and Nicola Gott, managing director of Oak in Jersey, discuss how their operations are reliant on the effective collaboration of risk, compliance and IT functions across the Channel Islands during this difficult period.
+In the latest eprivateclient Guernsey Report, Paul Schreibke, managing director of Oak in Guernsey discuss how operations are reliant on the effective collaboration of risk, compliance and IT functions across the Channel Islands during this difficult period.

 Whilst the financial services industry has seen market crashes and economic crises before, the impact of COVID-19 and the consequent government-enforced lockdown in Guernsey and other Crown Dependencies has resulted in industries in the Channel Islands having to rapidly adapt their operations to meet the changing demands of the crisis.
 In these challenging times businesses need to provide clear and consistent information to internal and external stakeholders as they analyse the extent of the impact of the ‘corona crash’ and potential future market crashes.
 They need to be able to reassure clients that they are available and it is business as usual, even if that means teams are working remotely.
 It is also important to ensure that staff feel they are in a safe working environment and have the full support and help they require.